NathanKr/VS2015GitRep/Telrad/Web/AutoTestMVC/AutoTestMVC/ReadMe.txt

 Future improvments :

 server :
-	- dedicated controller : AutoTest with matching CRUD as actions and views using scafolded
+	- dedicated controller : AutoTest with matching CRUD  actions and views using scafolded
 	- use entity framework code first
 	- support AutoTest enrollment (for user\password authentication)

-client ;
+client :
 	- indication for correct \ not correct answer in result
 	- put qa in bootstrap panel
+	- do not allow radio button selection change
 	- use ajax to get questions on start and ajax to get answers on end (so it will not be in html) this will require also server side code